rheia-framework/RHEIA/docs/sphinx/optimization.rst

 'stop': ('BUDGET', comp_budget)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The stopping criterium for the optimization is defined by the computational budget, i.e. the number of model evaluations.
+The stopping criterion for the optimization is defined by the computational budget, i.e. the number of model evaluations.
-This is a common engineering stopping criterium, which is defined based on the time available
+This is a common engineering stopping criterion, which is defined based on the time available
 to perform the optimization.
 To illustrate, when the system model takes 10 seconds to evaluate and 4 cores are available for parallel processing,
 the computational budget for a deterministic design optimization procedure of 1 hour is equal to 1440.
 The allocation of this computational budget through the integer :py:data:`comp_budget` is illustrated below::